cdaein/ssam/docs/index.md

 // use wrap object to attach render/resize methods const sketch = ({ wrap }) => {
-  // any code that runs once when the page loads goes here
+  // any code that runs once at the start of the sketch goes here

   wrap.render = () => {
     // any code that runs each frame goes here